Satish-Vishwakarma9333/To-Do-List-App/README.md

 ## 💡 How it Works

-- Tasks dynamically create hote hain JavaScript DOM se
+- Tasks are dynamically created using the JavaScript DOM
-- Completed tasks strike-through ho jate hain
+- Completed tasks are shown with a strike-through effect
-- Data browser me LocalStorage me save hota hai
+- Data is saved in the browser using LocalStorage
-- Confetti animation completion par trigger hota hai
+- A confetti animation is triggered when a task is completed 🎉